-In 2017, the Government commissioned a comprehensive multi-year review of the RBNZ Act 1989.
-Its aim was to ensure New Zealand continued to have a modern and fit-for-purpose monetary and financial policy framework for the future.
+In 2017, the Government commissioned a comprehensive multi-year review of our previous RBNZ Act 1989.
+The aim was to ensure New Zealand continued to have a modern and fit-for-purpose monetary and financial policy framework for the future.

 In 2018, this led to the passing of a new Amendment Act 2018 which created our monetary policy committee (MPC) and added ‘maximum sustainable employment’ as an objective of monetary policy alongside price stability.